-This memorandum outlines the Canada Border Services Agency’s (CBSA) requirements and administrative policies regarding the provision of prescribed Advance Passenger Information (API) and Passenger Name Record (PNR) information with respect to persons being transported to Canada by commercial air carriers.
+This memorandum outlines the Canada Border Services Agency’s (CBSA) requirements and administrative policies regarding the provision of prescribed Advance Passenger Information (API) for inbound flights and Air Exit Information for outbound flights to and from Canada, and Passenger Name Record (PNR) information for inbound flights, with respect to persons on board or expected to be on a conveyance coming to or departing from Canada by commercial air carriers.

 Immigration and Refugee Protection Act, section 148(1)(d)

-1. Under Canadian law, all commercial air carriers are required to provide the CBSA with prescribed information relating to all persons travelling to Canada aboard a commercial air carrier prior to, and at, the time of departure for Canada from a foreign point of origin.
-This information will be used by the CBSA to perform a risk assessment of passengers and crew while they are en route to Canada.
-Additionally, the information will be used to validate, prior to departure, that all incoming air travellers hold a valid prescribed document to enter Canada or are exempt from that requirement and that they are not considered to be prescribed persons.
+1. Under Canadian law, all commercial air carriers are required to provide the CBSA with prescribed information relating to all persons on board or expected to be on the commercial conveyance travelling to or departing Canada prior to, and at, the time of departure from the last point of embarkation of persons before the conveyance arrives in or departs Canada despite the final destination or transit port.
+This information will be used by the CBSA to perform a risk assessment of passengers and crew while they are en route to Canada, or in the case of outbound flights, prior to their departure from Canada.
+Additionally, inbound information will be used by the CBSA’s Interactive API (IAPI) process to validate, prior to departure, that all incoming air travellers hold a valid prescribed document to enter Canada or are exempt from that requirement, and that they are not considered to be prescribed persons.
 Failure to provide the prescribed information within the prescribed time and in the prescribed manner may result in the assessment of a monetary penalty.

-2. Subsection 107(1) of the Customs Act gives the Minister of Public Safety and Emergency Preparedness the authority to require certain persons to provide information to the CBSA.
+2. Subsection 93(1) and 107.1 of the Customs Act gives the Minister of Public Safety and Emergency Preparedness the authority to require certain persons to provide information to the CBSA.
 This authority is delegated to specified officials of the CBSA.
-The information to be provided and the conditions relating to the provision are set out in the Passenger Information (Customs) Regulations (PICR).
+The information to be provided and the conditions relating to the provision are set out: for 93(1) in the Exit Information Regulations (EIR); and for 107.1 in the Passenger Information (Customs) Regulations (PICR).